janet-dev/LevelCoder-WM/README.md

 * Email us facility accessed via the envelope icon, but only on the About page

 ## Future Features
-After asking the advice of the LinkedIn and [codebar](https://codebar.io/) communities, further features are required:
+After asking the advice of the [LinkedIn](https://www.linkedin.com/in/janetdornan/) and [codebar](https://codebar.io/) communities, further features are required:
 * how to access career advice, network and where to find jobs
 * how to join the tech community
 * how to start contributing to open source projects
 * where to find free products to use for design, development and deployment

-After this project has been submitted, the features above will be implemented, as the design of the project enables easy replication.
-The code will be made open source by applying the applicable licence and supporting documentation.
+After this project has been submitted, the features above will be implemented, as this will be an ongoing project to help those new to tech.
+The design of the project enables easy replication and the code will be made open source by applying the applicable licence and supporting documentation.
 Users can then modify the site, add to it or replicate for their own location or subject matter.

 ## Technology Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS) for building and custom styling the site.